 Stretford Grammar School’s English Department is successful and highly experienced, staffed by a specialist team.
-We offer AQA GCSE English Language and English Literature as well as A Levels in English Literature (AQA Spec B) and English Language (WJEC).
+We offer AQA GCSE English Language and English Literature as well as A Levels in English Literature (Edexcel) and English Language (WJEC).

 Meet the team: